Phase Separation and Ripening in a Viscoelastic Gel: Phase separation in elastic media

-We note that when the size of inclusions is allowed to equilibrate through the exchange of mass via an evaporation--condensation process, the equilibrium size~$R$ can be calculated using classical nucleation theory augmented with an elasticity term~\cite{Style2018,Dufresne2020}.
+We note that when the size of inclusions is allowed to equilibrate through the exchange of mass via an evaporation--condensation process, the equilibrium size~$R$ can be calculated using classical nucleation theory augmented with an elastic energy term $E_{\tn{el}}(\lambda)$.
+For a spherically symmetric system, this elastic energy equals the reversible pressure work performed by expanding the cavity from its unstressed radius~$r$ to $R=\lambda r$, $E_{\tn{el}}(\lambda) = 4 \pi \int_{r}^{R} r'^2 p_{\tn{el}}(r'/r) dr' \;$.
+For the Gent model, the full analytical expression is provided in the Methods section [Eq.~\eqref{eq:Eel}].
 Surface tension favors large~$R$, while elastic pressure favors small~$R$.
-Competition between these two terms results in a well-defined equilibrium size.
+Competition between surface tension and elastic stress results in a well-defined equilibrium size~$R$~\cite{Style2018,Dufresne2020}.